martynbiz/budget/README.md

 # Budget

 TODO
-* why is group appearing twice ?
-* session filters are not saving between transactions and categories
-* use redirect method when returnTo not required
 * transtool not checking valid lang array (e.g. translatetool update ar)
 * http://www.pcworld.com/article/3093363/data-center-cloud/the-5-best-budgeting-apps-for-tracking-and-planning-your-financial-life.html, http://ndesaintheme.com/edumix/version_1.2/,
-* isAuthenticated should check the user in the db
 * scheduled backups of mysql, sync script

 * when redirect to login, store returnTo
 * reset password
-* draggable, droppable,
-* debug bar for sql, etc
 * can auth use aura for sessions?
 * switch to aura session for flash messages
 * test exceptions, pie chart data, deletes and child dependencies, auth token, category/group is not saved when empty string,
-* notices with aura/session when testing

 ## Install the Application